 I used to be scared of woodworking machinery and even passed up the chance to take woodshop in high school.
 Now I’m quite comfortable using power tools (although I’m still quite scared of spinning blades…which is a motivation to keep all 10 digits on my hands).
 Once I got a taste of building things with my own hands, I was hooked.
 I even took some courses in CNC programming and machining after getting my CAD Design degree in college.

 I spent three full summers running a lawn care business and building my woodshop.
-I read the local newspaper ads religiously and jumped on any decent deal.
+I read the local newspaper ads diligently and jumped on any decent deal.
 My first major purchase (I'm typing this with a smile when I think of how hard your jaw will hit the floor when I tell you what I paid for my tools) was a Rockwell table saw and an old industrial grinder for $75.
 I got the floor model Delta 16" VS scroll saw at Lowe's for $55.
-I'm perpetually borrowing a big heavy 19 amp router from a buddy; it's from Harbor Freight for around $80.
-Then another one of my friends gave me his dad's old Craftsman cast iron table saw for $0, which I re-fitted with a custom machined 5/8" arbor instead of the 1/2" arbor that was OEM.
+I'm perpetually borrowing a big heavy Harbor Freight 19 amp router from a buddy.
+Then another one of my friends gave me his dad's old Craftsman cast iron table saw, for which I custom CNC machined a 5/8" arbor instead of the 1/2" arbor that was OEM.
 I bought a used DeWalt 733 planer and a dust collector for $300 total.
 Another $80 or so, and my clamp rack is COMPLETELY FULL...pipes, bars, springs, and c-style to boot.
 A year later, I have a decent arsenal of Gross-Stabil and Bessey Parallel clamps---approx $300.
 A Delta 10" Compound miter saw was new in the box from Lowe's for $120.
 And more recently, I got a little 4" cast iron jointer from the 1930's for $35 (which I de-rusted and replaced bearings--works like a champ), and a Radial arm saw with brand new blade guard and work table for $120 (the saw was bought used and the guard and table top was FREE from www.radialarmsawrecall.com).

 All-in-all I acquired nearly everything I needed to get into woodworking and lutherie for less than $2000!!!!!
 I've now got a large collection of the finest grade highly-figured domestic and exotic veneer.
-I'm building a vacuum clamping system for the veneer, which is still not complete as of Nov, 2010.
+I'm building a vacuum clamping system for the veneer, which is still not complete as of fall 2015 (it's been over 5 years and I still haven't finished it LOL).

 The bass guitar took me about 6 months to actually build...my schedule was (and still is) pretty tight, so weekends were about all the time I had to be a Termite.
 Look for the project posting of my first bass guitar (I have pictures taken in the sunlight which are gorgeous.
 But for now, digital pictures taken indoors will do.)
 I hope someday to find a better market for my custom instruments, and my music (did I mention I'm a studio musician too?).

-I guess I can sum myself up as a one crazy jazz loving, wood lusting, finger busting, and Bible trusting woodworker, musician, and luthier of a kid who's really is just a silly old fogey at heart. ;-D
+I guess I can sum myself up as a jazz loving, wood collecting, finger busting, and Bible trusting woodworker, musician, and luthier who's really is just a silly old fogey at heart. ;-D

 —-—-—-UPDATE: Things I forgot to mention.